 Although many big travel plans have been cancelled, hosting your intimate wedding at a five-star hotel like Four Seasons Hotel Seattle will give you and your guests the escape we all need right now.
 Gian Events produced this delicate rooftop celebration — and found creative photo spots for the duo.

 This private venue created the most romantic setting for this couple’s ceremony, but getting the views of the Chicago skyline from the rooftop was the icing on the (wedding) cake.
-Click to see how Marquette Avenue Events curated a social-distanced celebration elevated with white florals from Flowers for Dreams.
+Click to see how Michigan Avenue Events curated a social-distanced celebration elevated with white florals from Flowers for Dreams.

 Exchanging vows is a beautiful moment between the bride and groom that their loved ones have the pleasure of witnessing.
 The one thing that can make that moment even more beautiful is a unique geometric arch set against a view like this one — courtesy of Deluxe + Design + Decor and Leal Vineyards.
 See more photos from this picturesque ceremony and reception.